Latest News -

 In reading, 60% of our children reached the expected standard, with an average scaled score of 104.
 Well done!

-In writing, 80% of our Y6 children have been teacher assessed as working at or above age related expectations.
+In writing, 80% of our Y6 children were teacher assessed as working at or above age related expectations.
 Great work everyone!

 KS2 Maths, Literacy, Science, ICT, RE and Grammar are taught in small, dual year classes, Mon-Thur, as follows: Y5/Y6 are taught by the Head teacher.
 Y3/Y4 are taught separately by an experienced teacher.
 Both classes have TA support.